 Also, comfortable and outdoor play appropriate shoes are suggested and we do not allow children to wear “dress-up” or “dress” shoes outdoors.
 These shoes are not safe for playground equipment and the children that wear them will not be permitted to play on the climbing structures.

 Each preschooler is required to have at least two full changes of extra clothing on hand in their cubby.
 The clothing has to be both labeled with your child’s first name and last initial.
 Should your child not have extra clothes and be in need of them, you will be contacted to either bring clothing or pick them up to get what they need.

 Outerwear needs to be season appropriate.
 Fall gear should consist of a lightweight jacket, and if necessary a hat and sunscreen.
 Winter gear must include a coat, pair of mittens, snow pants, hat and boots all of which need to be water resistant.
 Spring gear must include a temperature appropriate coat/jacket, hat and mittens (if deemed necessary by the daily temperature) and snow pants and boots pending the muddy surface left behind after the snow melt.
 Summer gear must include sunscreen and should also include labeled water bottles (which have to go home every day to be cleaned), hats for children who need them and labeled sunglasses to protect their eyes.

 We appreciate you sharing your child’s most influential learning period of their life with us.
 We take our responsibility for their care and well-being very seriously and will provide ample learning opportunities to make the most of this important stage of their social, emotional and academic learning.
-If you should find at any point that you have any questions, comments or concerns; please feel free to speak with either Andrea or Kate and we will be happy to work with you to be able to continue to implement care that is fitting for both the situation and your child.
+If you should find at any point that you have any questions, comments or concerns; please feel free to speak with Andrea and we will be happy to work with you to be able to continue to implement care that is fitting for both the situation and your child.